 Dana develops close working relationships with clients based on a positive attitude and rock-solid dependability.
 He delivers High-touch Legal Services® (about which you may read many Client Testimonials) – thus the name of his blog.

 Dana received an undergraduate degree with honors in Communication Sciences from the University of Michigan and a law degree from Boalt Hall School of Law (University of California at Berkeley).
-He is a member of the State Bar of California and has been honored repeatedly by Who’s Who in American Law.
+He is a member of the State Bar of California.
 Dana’s LinkedIn page has a large amount of additional information, including many client recommendations.

 Dana Shultz – Career History